dewitt/wordle/README.md

 ### To Solve for a Specific Word

 Use the `--word` flag followed by the 5-letter word you want to solve.
 Add `--verbose` if you want to see each turn; otherwise only the final summary is printed.
+Pass `--debug` to log lookup-table usage and fallback entropy searches for diagnostics.

 ```bash
 ./build/solver_cpp --word cigar